CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/install-web-application-server.md

 # {{< param title >}}

 This guide describes how to add Innovation functionality to a 7.2 Web Application Server.
-Please ensure that [Install Application Servers and Load Balancer][] has been completed before starting this installation.
-These steps assume that the v7.2 version of Gateway and its prerequisites have already been installed on the Web Application Server.
+Please ensure that [Install Application Server][] has been completed before starting this installation.
+These steps assume that the v7.2 version of Gateway and its prerequisites have already been installed on the server.

 The steps to add Innovation functionality to 7.2 are:
 1. Install Flow Debugger Service
-1. Reconfigure the Cortex.Gateway.SetParameters.xml file
 1. Update Gateway

 ## Extract Installation Artefacts